Chymyst/chymyst-core/docs/chymyst-quick.md

 ```

-Async processes can depend on _several_ async input values at once, and may emit several async values as output:
+An async process can depend on _several_ async input values at once, and may emit several async values as output.
+The process will start when all its input async values are available (have been emitted but not yet consumed).

 ```scala
 import io.chymyst.jc._